 The Craft-a-Brew Kit is an affordable entry into the home brewing game.
 We were surprised by what this product offers at such a fair price.
 The glass carboy fermenter is the star of this kit, but it also includes a pretty nice set of ingredients for your first brew.
 We opted for the Pale Ale option.
-The recipe hits the main steps of a traditional brew day, such as steeping grains, creating wort, 60-minute boils, and timed hops additions.
+The recipe hits the main steps of a traditional brew day, such as steeping grains, creating wort, 60-minute boils and timed hops additions.
 Some smaller kits oversimplify the process, which we think removes some of the fun; this model does not.
-It also comes with an informative booklet to not only help brew your first batch but many more down the road.
+It also comes with an informative booklet to help brew your first batch and many more down the road.
 The small one-gallon size is manageable, especially if you're working with limited space.
 Although it doesn't come with a kettle, you might already have a suitably sized one in your kitchen (we recommend a 1.5-2 gallon kettle to accompany this kit).

 The batch size here might not appeal to you if you're looking to jump into home brewing in a larger fashion.
 And while the equipment set works, we cannot get behind the included siphon necessary for bottling, which we found frustrating to use.
 It can be used effectively, but we don't appreciate the learning curve, and we recommend upgrading to a better siphon.
 There's also no bottle capper, so you'll either have to purchase that separately or get some flip-top bottles, and the all-important yeast appears to be generic.
 The pale ale we made with this kit passes for a pale ale and encourages the brewing process, but it's not as refined as the Northern Brewer recipes.
-If you want to start small to ensure this is a good hobby for you, don't have space for a large setup, or just want a low-priced but legitimate option, the Craft-a-Brew Kit comes recommended from our tester team.
+If you want to start small to ensure this is a good hobby for you, don't have space for a large setup, or just want a low-priced but legitimate option, the Craft-a-Brew Kit comes recommended by our tester team.